 The Role of Pressure Vessels in Desalination Systems

-Pressure vessels in desalination are engineered containers designed to hold gases or liquids at a pressure substantially different from the ambient pressure.
-In desalination, especially reverse osmosis, they serve as membrane housings, pretreatment filters, and post-treatment containers, ensuring the water treatment process runs under high pressure without leakage or structural failure.
+Pressure vessels in desalination are engineered containers designed to hold gases or liquids at pressures significantly different from ambient conditions.
+In RO systems, they act as membrane housings, pretreatment filters, and post-treatment containers functions similar to those described in understanding water tanks as pressure vessels.

 These pressure vessels in desalination are specifically designed to handle the following: